Thursday, May 25, 2023

 This Too Shall Pass

 This piece speaks for itself on multiple levels.
 It wasn't until I had been doing this art on the beach for several years that its impermanent nature began to have an impact on me and my life.
 I never set out to create temporary art, though much of my art career had been spent setting up installations for dance parties that would generally last only the night.
-But I held on to the frames and materials and so my creations could be reformulated or setup exactly the same on a different occasion.
+But I held on to the sculpture frames and materials so that my creations could be reformulated or setup exactly the same on a different occasion.

 But once I began creating art at the beach, I immediately had to contend with their impermanence.
 This didn't faze me- the act of working on the art was the reward and it became a challenge to race the tide in making my works.